Puebla, Mexico For Families

 We travelled from San Miguel de Allende to Puebla via Queretaro.

-If you’re coming from Mexico City then Puebla is about one hours drive South with many bus companies to choose from.
+If you’re coming from Mexico City then Puebla is about a one hour drive South with many bus companies to choose from.

 Where We Stayed

 We booked our five-night stay at Hotel Posada Guadalupe through Booking.com.